paul-wolf/djaq/README.md

     DQ("(p.id) Publisher p", name='pubs')
     DQ("(b.name) Book{publisher in '@pubs'} b")

-Obviously, in both cases, you would be filtering Publisher to make it actually useful, but the effect and verbosity can be extrapolated as roughly the same as above.
+Obviously, in both cases, you would be filtering Publisher to make it actually useful, but the effect and verbosity can be extrapolated from the above.

 Order by
 --------